andreanajehb/andreanajehb/README.md

 - 💼 Full Stack Software Developer
 - 🌎 Based in Honduras
 - 💻 Passionate about backend development and software architecture
-- 🚀 Currently expanding my experience with React, Flutter and Kubernetes
 - 📚 Always learning something new

 ---